amethon/www/_reflections/journal-appendix.md

 ***Wine List - July 23, 1873***

-- *Château d'Yquem 1871* - This prestigious white wine is made from the Sémillon and Sauvignon Blanc grapes and is known for its complex flavors and aromas of honey, apricot, and oak.
-It is a perfect pairing for seafood and poultry dishes.
+- *Château d'Yquem 1871* - luxurious white wine with a rich, buttery flavor and a long, smooth finish

-- *Château Margaux 1870* - This red wine is made from Cabernet Sauvignon grapes and is known for its elegant flavors and aromas of blackcurrant, cherry, and oak.
-It is a perfect pairing for red meats and strong cheeses.
+- *Château Margaux 1870* - sophisticated red wine with a bold, full-bodied flavor and a hint of spice

-- *Champagne Louis Roederer Brut Premier 1872* - This sparkling wine is made from Pinot Noir, Pinot Meunier, and Chardonnay grapes and is known for its crisp and refreshing flavors and aromas of citrus, green apple, and toast.
-It is a perfect pairing for appetizers and desserts.
+- *Champagne Louis Roederer Brut Premier 1872* - crisp and sparkling wine with a lively, effervescent character and a refreshing finish

-- *Bordeaux Blanc 1870* - This white wine is made from Sauvignon Blanc and Semillon grapes and is known for its vibrant flavors and aromas of citrus, green apple, and herbs.
-It is a perfect pairing for lighter seafood and poultry dishes.
+- *Bordeaux Blanc 1870* - crisp and refreshing white wine with a bright, fruity flavor and a hint of herbs

-- *Loire Valley Rosé 1873* - This rosé wine is made from Cabernet Franc and Gamay grapes and is known for its light and fruity flavors and aromas of strawberry, raspberry, and watermelon.
-It is a perfect pairing for lighter dishes and warm summer evenings.
+- *Loire Valley Rosé 1873* - light and refreshing rosé wine with a delicate, fruity flavor and a pleasant, floral aroma.

 ## Marcel's Roast Feast